Voluntarynet/voluntary.app/README.md

 This project is a set of frameworks and an application for an in-browser webRTC-based secure p2p messaging app platform.
 The code

-### Components

-- an in-browser webRTC-based decentralized messaging platform
-- a desktop-like (e.g. AppKit) UI framework in which apps can be built with no templates or html
-- a Miller column based scalable, reactive common UI system which automatically works on desktop, tablets and phones
-- a naked objects framework which can generate a UI based on model objects (most apps require no UI code)
-- an intergrated client-side transparent persistence framework (most apps require developer to declare stored objects and fields)
-- a notifications system which automatically synchronizes the UI, model, and persistence

-On top of this system, decentralized apps (dapps) can quicky be built with very little code.
-A decentralized Twitter app is included as an example.

-### Getting Started as a Developer

 The source code is available at:

     https://github.com/Voluntarynet/voluntary.app